Table of Contents

 L’Isle sur la Sorgue, Provence

 Antiques are just the tip of the iceberg when it comes to L’Isle Sur la Sorgue.
 The town is home to many art galleries and has no shortage of flea markets either.
-Many picturesque canals run through the center, adorned by mill wheels that were once used in the production of wool and silk.
+Many picturesque canals run through the center, with mill wheels that were once used in the production of wool and silk.

 Vézelay has been a religious hotspot since the 12th century thanks to the relics of Saint Madeleine.
 The relics are safely tucked away inside the basilica that was named after its famous saint.
-The church is a UNESCO World Heritage Site mainly due to its horseshoe arches and intricately carved portal sculptures.
+The church is a UNESCO World Heritage Site mainly due to its horseshoe arches and intricately carved sculptures.

 It’s also filled with museums and stunning cathedrals like Saint Pierre and Saint Paul.
 Its bakeries make the tastiest brioche, and its cafes serve the best local delicacies.
 The town is incredibly charming with pastel houses lining the streets and musicians playing classic and modern music at every corner.